-No discourse whatsoever, can end in absolute knowledge of fact, past, or to come.
-For, as for the knowledge of fact, it is originally, sense; and ever after, memory.
-And for the knowledge of consequence, which I have said before is called science, it is not absolute, but conditional.
-No man can know by discourse, that this, or that, is, has been, or will be; which is to know absolutely: but only, that if this be, that is; if this has been, that has been; if this shall be, that shall be: which is to know conditionally; and that not the consequence of one thing to another; but of one name of a thing, to another name of the same thing.
+No Discourse whatsoever, can End in absolute knowledge of

+Fact, past, or to come.
+For, as for the knowledge of Fact, it is originally, Sense; and ever after, Memory.
+And for the knowledge of Consequence, which I have said before is called Science, it is not Absolute, but Conditionall.
+No man can know by Discourse, that this, or that, is, has been, or will be; which is to know absolutely: but onely, that if This be, That is; if This has been, That has been; if This shall be, That shall be: which is to know conditionally; and that not the consequence of one thing to another; but of one name of a thing, to another name of the same thing.

-And therefore, when the discourse is put into speech, and begins with the definitions of words, and proceeds by connexion of the same into general affirmations, and of these again into syllogisms; the end or last sum is called the conclusion; and the thought of the mind by it signified, is that conditional knowledge, or knowledge of the consequence of words, which is
+And therefore, when the Discourse is put into Speech, and begins with the Definitions of Words, and proceeds by Connexion of the same into generall Affirmations, and of these again into Syllogismes; the End or last summe is called the Conclusion; and the thought of the mind by it signified, is that conditionall Knowledge, or Knowledge of the consequence of words, which is commonly called Science.
+But if the first ground of such Discourse, be not Definitions; or if the Definitions be not rightly joyned together into Syllogismes, then the